Adarsh-K/Handwritten-Digits-Classification-using-Standard-NN/README.md

-# I've trained a Standard NN which categorises Handwritten Digits.
+# This is a Standard NN which categorises Handwritten Digits.
 The code is in Matlab.
 Note: All the files are well documented and commented wherever I felt necessary

 Run the file named HandwrittenDigitsClassification.m which does the following: